In many places chickadees are one of the most common birds.

 Lessons From Chickadees

-Tuning into Chickadee Vocalizations In order to bring bird language with chickadees to life the first thing we need to know is that chickadee language completely revolves around the companion call.
+When it comes to Chickadee vocalizations, the first thing we need to know is that their language revolves almost entirely around the companion call.

 The big secret with chickadee language is that if you tune into this sound as a basic anchor point for your ear then you’ll also find it really easy to notice all the other subtle and not so subtle blips away from this baseline pattern.